reiruso07/WRO2025_Future_Engineers-Team-Violet/README.md

 ## Elements
 ### 3D Printed
 > [!NOTE]
-> All of these pieces are printed in nanana plastic, with a filler level of tatata etc.
+> All of these pieces are printed in PLA plastic, with a filler level of tatata etc.

 - **Main Chassis**: